Berkeley Capoeira Collective

 • Price: Your first class is free.

-Families are asked to bring a water bottle, and for the first few classes students are told to come in comfortable clothes they can move in, with a note that shorts and socks are not recommended.
-If shoes are needed, the program asks for non-marking shoes meant for fitness activities, and uniforms are available for those who decide to continue.
+Families are asked to bring a water bottle, and for the first few classes students are told to wear comfortable clothes they can move in, with shorts or socks not recommended.
+If shoes are needed, the program specifies non-marking shoes meant for fitness activities, and uniforms are available for those who decide to continue.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.